didi-iradkunda/My-Projects-Data-Science-/README.md

-# My-Projects-Data-Science-
-Data science related projects
+PROJECT

-This project is a credit approval model using Neural Networks
+This project is a credit approval model built using Neural Networks All descriptions included in the Jupyter Notebook file.